 Because their symptoms don’t align with the general diagnosis for COVID-19.
 Many patients struggle to convince people that there is something wrong with them and that it is related to coronavirus.
 Physicians don’t always want to believe them.

 The CDC report also found that 35% of the respondents who tested positive for coronavirus and showed symptoms were still not feeling well between 2-3 weeks after testing.
-It noted that recovering from COVID-19 can be a lengthy process.
-Patients of all ages, genders and prior levels of health might be looking at “prolonged absence from work, studies, or other activities,” said the report.
+It is noted that recovering from COVID-19 can be a lengthy process.
+Patients of all ages, genders, and prior levels of health may be looking at “prolonged absences from work, studies, or other activities,” said the report.

 Will they see a breakthrough?

 Dr. Micheal Peluso is studying long-term COVID-19 outcomes at the University of California, San Francisco.
 Speaking to Time Magazine, he says that about 20% of his research participants have not recovered.
 This is between one and four months after their initial diagnosis.

 What this could mean for the future is very concerning.
 Look at the 5 million people with confirmed COVID-19 living in the U.S. If even 10% of those people continue to suffer long-lasting symptoms in the way long-haulers do.
 That means half a million people could suffer chronic illness in the years to come.

 But it seems as though the combined and sustained efforts of long-haulers are starting to pay off.
 This group is finally receiving attention.
 At least in certain territories.
 They are getting more screen time in the media.
 Physicians seem to have started taking their condition seriously.
 Better yet, treatment and rehabilitation programs are being developed.

 Cleveland Clinic family medicine provider Dr. Christopher Babiuch explains that most health systems are forming monitoring programs specifically for these patients.